jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 widow of Major-General Stoner, of the Bengal Artillery.
 My sister Julia and I were twins, and we were only two years old at the time of my mother’s re-marriage.
 She had a considerable sum of money—not less than 1000 pounds a year—and this she

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 118

 bequeathed to Dr. Roylott entirely while we resided with him, with a provision that a certain annual sum should be allowed to each of us in the event of our marriage.